thebkbuffalo/url_shortener/README.md

 run `bundle install` to install all necessary gems

 run `rake db:create` to create your Postgresql DB

+run `rake db:seed` to add some test data, if you would like and are a fan of LOTR.

 run `rails s` to kick up your server.